ioam/topographica/doc/Downloads/index.rst

  pip install topographica

-This will fetch Topographica and its required dependencies (i.e., param, paramtk, imagen, numpy, and PIL, for the 0.9.8-1 release) from `PyPI`_ and install them into your existing Python environment.
+This will install Topographica and any required dependencies your Python environment does not have (from `PyPI`_).
+Apart from the dependencies listed above, Topographica also requires three other IOAM
+packages: param, paramtk, and imagen.

 Note that pip can instead install packages into your home directory (via the ``--user`` option), or you may use `virtualenv`_ to keep Topographica's Python environment separate from any others you may have.

 Beyond these absolutely required packages, you will probably also want to install packages that provide some optional types of plotting, and to improve the command-line interface: